kzamor/Calculator/README.md

 # Calculator
-Calculator using HTML, CSS, and JavaScript
+Simple calculator web page using HTML and CSS.